OLRC/SwiftSLOUploader/README.rst

 max_disk_space
 --------------

-By default, swiftbulkuploader uses (segment_size x concurrent_processes) in MB of disk space when creating segments.
+By default, swiftslouploader uses (segment_size x concurrent_processes) in MB of disk space when creating segments.
 This can be restricted by passing in an int value in MB.

 temp_directory
 --------------

-Swiftbulkuploader uses the current working directory to create a directory called temp.
+Swiftslouploader uses the current working directory to create a directory called temp.
 This directory is used to create segments and relevant files and is then deleted.
 With this option, you can specify where this temporary directory is created.

 **note:** If the directory passed in already contains a "temp" directory, it will be deleted.